Donna Logan: Casting

-The character was played by Carrie Mitchum on a contract basis from 1987 to 1991, who made guest appearances from 1994 to 1995 and 2001.
-In 1991, the role was portrayed by Mary Sheldon, and then by Jennifer Gareis as a series regular from 2006 to 2015.
-From 2015 to 2018, Gareis appeared in a recurring capacity.
+The character was played by Carrie Mitchum on a contract basis from March 25, 1987, to March 6, 1991, who made guest appearances from September 6 to October 4, 1994, November 16, 1994, February 21, 1995, March 27 to April 2, 1996, and January 12 to 17, 2001.
+From March 7 to 12, 1991, the role was portrayed by Mary Sheldon, and then by Jennifer Gareis as a series regular from July 20, 2006, to February 18, 2015.
+From October 20, 2016, to September 25, 2018, Gareis appeared in a recurring capacity.
 In January 2018, Gareis teased her return to the serial via her social media accounts.
 In September 2018, Gareis announced she was once again appearing in a regular capacity and she made her return on October 29, 2018.

 Storylines

 1987–2001

 Donna Logan was concerned about her younger sister Katie, who had low self-esteem due to excessive acne, and convinced Donna's classmate, Rocco Carner, to date her.
 Rocco was attracted to Donna, but she was already involved with Mark Mallory and was residing with him.
 When Donna realised Mark wasn't right for her, she kicked him out of her life, but she and Rocco were never able to make a go of their relationship.
 Donna was hired to model for Tommy Bayland, who referred her to agent Nick Preston, who convinced Donna to pose nude for a magazine in Europe.
 Media mogul Bill Spencer saw the photos and published them in a US magazine, leading Donna to join forces with Nick and Rocco to take nude pictures of Bill to publish in his own magazines.
 Donna eventually confessed to what she did to Bill and asked Bill to transfer her father Stephen, who worked for Bill's company, back to Los Angeles from Paris, but Stephanie Forrester opposed that idea.
 After a failed relationship with Thorne Forrester, Donna left Los Angeles for San Francisco, and returned for special occasions.
-In 2001 she returned to Los Angeles with all her family.
+In 2001, she returned to Los Angeles with all her family.